25 of the Most Famous Ancient Greek Statues and Sculptures

 The Lady of Auxerre is a “kore”, meaning a young girl, a maiden, also another name for Persephone, daughter of Demeter in Greek mythology.

-The male equivalent is “kouros” a youth, or young boy, these are free-standing figures, life-size or larger, and were often used as grave markers.
+These are free-standing ancient Greek figures, life-size or larger, and were often used as grave markers.

-The Lady of Auxerre, a limestone, Cretan sculpture, 65 cm high (Unusually small for a kore), has a narrow waist, as did goddesses of the Minoan/Mycenaean era, and rigid, stiff hair, which shows an Egyptian influence
+The Lady of Auxerre, a limestone, Cretan sculpture 65 cm high (Unusually small for a kore), has a narrow waist, as did goddesses of the Minoan/Mycenaean era and rigid stiff hair which shows an Egyptian influence

 2. The Sacred Gate Kouros (Dipylon Kouros)